hupe1980/vecgo/README.md

-# 🧬🔍🗄️ VecGo
+# 🧬🔍🗄️ Vecgo

-VecGo is a Go library designed for efficient vector indexing and searching, emphasizing approximate nearest neighbor search using the HNSW (Hierarchical Navigable Small World) algorithm.
+Vecgo is a Go library designed for efficient vector indexing and searching, emphasizing approximate nearest neighbor search using the HNSW (Hierarchical Navigable Small World) algorithm.
 It offers a versatile and user-friendly interface for managing and querying vast collections of high-dimensional vectors.

 :warning: This is experimental and subject to breaking changes.